Dear University of London student,

 • On receipt of the validation code, you must return to the University’s Student Portal to complete your Assessment Entry Task.
 If you miss this step, you will not be registered for the examinations.

 • You will receive a further email from the British Council between one to two weeks before the exam session starts if you have completed the steps above.
 This email will contain exam appointment details for all registered and paid modules, as well as venue address and other guidance.
-This email is known as candidate onboarding.
+This email is known as UOL CBT AMJ 2026 - Candidate Venue Details.

-If you do not complete your registration and payment to the British Council while our Registration and Payment event is open, then you will need to contact the University and provide a valid reason for consideration.
-Your exception request is not guaranteed to be accepted.
-If the University of London accepts your exception request, then the University will contact the British Council and request we support the registration.
-In such exceptional cases, the University of London will contact you with a link to make an Exceptional Entry.
-You should be aware that any exception approved by the University will result in you being required to pay a higher exam fee, which will be notified to you.
-Only online payments will be accepted.
+If you do not complete your registration and payment to the British Council while our Registration and Payment event is open, then you will need to directly contact the University and provide a valid reason for consideration.
 Please do not contact the British Council for exception entry requests.
-We will only proceed with requests from the University and only if sufficient capacity is available.
+We will only proceed with approved requests received from the University and provided sufficient capacity is available.

 • confirmation of registration and payment notifications;